Coding with Shards¶

 You will learn more about the entering and exiting of Looped Wires in the next chapter!

-To create a Looped Wire, we use defloop
+To create a Looped Wire, we use @wire with its Looped

 The Mesh¶